-This physical science course is designed to provide a base understanding of the components of chemistry.
-The course will focus on the structure and interaction of matter at the molecular level with laboratory experiences that will connect these concepts to a macro level.
-Connections to students' lives will be woven throughout course.

-Alignment to the Iowa Core Science Standards: HS-PS1 Matter and its Interactions (HSPS1-1, HS-PS1-2, HS-PS1-3, HS-PS1-4, HS-PS1-5, HS-PS1-6, HS-PS1-7, HS-PS1-8), HS-PS2 Motion and Stability: Forces and Interactions (HS-PS2-6), HS-PS3 Energy (HS-PS3-4), and HS-ETS Engineering Design (HS-ETS1-1, HS-ETS1-2, HS-ETS1-3, HS-ETS1-4).
-For more information, please visit www.nextgenscience.org for a full description of each standard.
+SCI081 This physical science course is designed to provide a DURATION: semester course components of chemistry.
+The course will focus on the matter at the molecular level with laboratory experies concepts to a macro level.
+Connections to students' locurse.
+Alignment to the lowa Core Science Standards: HS-PS1-2, HS-PS1-3, HS-PS1-4, HS-PS1-5, HS-PS1-6, HS-P CREDITS: 1 OPEN TO: freshmen NCAA: approved PREREQUISITE: NONE and Stability: Forces and Interactions (HS-PS2-6), HS-PS Engineering Design (HS-ETS1-1, HS-ETS1-2, HS-ETS1-3, F a base understanding of the the structure and interaction of ences that will connect these lives will be woven throughout